wp-plugins/tinymce-advanced/readme.txt

 This version of TinyMCE Advanced is self-contained.
 It does not require separate installation of TinyMCE plugins.
 If you have one of the previous versions (1.0 or 1.0.1) installed, please follow these steps:

-1. Deactivat the old TinyMCE Advanced.
+1. Deactivate the old TinyMCE Advanced.
 2. Backup the TinyMCE plugins folder, located at wp-includes/js/tinymce/plugins.
 3. Delete the following TinyMCE plugins that were added when installing the previous version (delete the directories with these names from wp-includes/js/tinymce/plugins):

     * advhr